 Lodging and Transportation

 As mentioned before in this blog post, we stayed at the Deniz Houses in Sultanahmet (Europe side) which is choc-bloc with all the tourist attractions (see here for the list), all of which are either within walking distance or readily accessible by the tram (the Bagcilar-Kabatas tram line is the one which stops near major attractions; see map).
-In other words, staying on the European side of the country makes Istanbul sightseeing pretty convenient Istanbul is pretty walkable and has a great transportation system.
+If you are looking for more options, here is an excellent guide on where to stay in Istanbul by Rachel, one of my favorite travel bloggers!
+Staying on the European side of the country makes Istanbul sightseeing pretty convenient Istanbul is pretty walkable and has a great transportation system.
 So you definitely do not need any kind of walking tour whatsoever to travel in the city (we did go for the spicebazaar+Bosporus cruise tour offered by Efendi travels which was absolutely useless).
 For more information on all kinds of transportation in Istanbul, go here and here.
 We bought “Jetons” or fare tokens for 3TL a piece for our way around the city for most of our Istanbul sightseeing post the tour. if you can figure your way around the Turkish jetonmatiks (ticket vending machines installed at all stations) then by all means get the more economically viable transit passes, but if like most of us, you are simply interested in boarding the train and not a brain-freeze, or angry, impatient stares, then just go with the jetons (more details on fare options here).

 Istanbul sightseeing: one simple trick to save time